OSMDA: OpenStreetMap-based Domain Adaptation for Remote Sensing VLMs: Experiments

-\textbf{Ablations.} We additionally conduct two ablations to isolate specific effects of the OSMDA method.
-To compare against the more traditional paradigm of distilling large and powerful teachers, we caption the images of OSMDA-Captions with \emph{gemma-3-27b-it}\cite{gemmateam2025gemma3} without providing the OSM maps and train the base model on these captions.
-We call the resulting model \textbf{teacher-ablation}.
-We also include the fine-tuning-split training sets with the same strategy as for ours-joint-training and train on the mixture, producing \textbf{teacher-ablation-joint-training}.
-Last, to determine whether the OSMDA method yields a model that is also better at picking up downstream tasks, we train ours sequentially on the fine-tuning-split (as opposed to training jointly), like for base-fine-tuned, producing \textbf{ours-fine-tuned}.
+We additionally conduct the following ablations to isolate specific effects of the OSMDA method.
+To determine the gains from OSMDA's processed, spatially grounded visual conditioning, instead of rendering the OSM data into maps, we provide it as a dictionary of objects and their counts during caption generation and train following the same data mixing protocol to produce \textbf{OSM-Text-VLM}.
+Similarly, we replace OSMDA-Captions in the data mix with short captions from the raw SkyScript dataset and train \textbf{SkyScript-VLM}.
+Last, to determine whether the OSMDA method yields a model that is also better at targeted downstream tasks, we pre-train the base model on OSMDA-Captions, and sequentially fine-tune it on RS-Instruct with the protocol of Base-FT, producing \textbf{Base-OSMDA-FT}.
+To evaluate targeted performance, we benchmark the last ablation in-distribution on the testing-sets of RS-Instruct.